 24. They should never drink milk.

-Despite what a medieval farmer might have told you, hedgehogs won’t steal a cow’s milk for one simple reason: They’re lactose intolerant.
-Okay, so there are probably quite a few reasons that myth’s untrue, but the important thing is not to serve your pet hedgehog any milk.
+Despite what a medieval farmer might have told you, hedgehogs won’t steal a cow’s milk for one simple reason: they’re lactose intolerant.
+Okay, maybe this is not a well-known tale, but the important thing is not to serve your pet hedgehog any milk.

 25. Hedgehogs are prone to obesity, and that’s not good for their life expectancy.